trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 As a general rule, repository-level settings override project-level settings and package-level settings override both.
-Also, a project can redefine a reposiotry's regression email list settings by resetting the varibles in the project's `<projectDir>/cmake/ProjectDependenciesSetup.cmake`_ file.
+Also, a project can redefine a reposiotry's regression email list settings by resetting the variables in the project's `<projectDir>/cmake/ProjectDependenciesSetup.cmake`_ file.

 All of the email dependency managment logic must be accessable by just running